lucassuar/Flask-Python-Recipe-Manager/README.md

      - Specific recipe page which will redirect to a edit page where users will be able to edit one or all fields and update the database.
      - The dashboard card in their dashboard to a edit page where users will be able to edit one or all fields and update the database.

-- Users who wants to see all types of cuisines (or categories), they should see a link to "cuisines"
+- Users who wants to see all types of cuisines (or categories), they should see a link to "cuisines".
 - where they will be able to see a list of all cuisines with the following:
--
     - cuisine name.
     - edit button.
     - delete button.
     - add button
+- Users who wants to see some data about their recipes, they can see the exact number by cuisine type.

 ## Testing and validation